 ©Jens Otte/Shutterstock.com

 In the animal kingdom, there are support animals the way guide dogs help those who are blind.
 Gobies serve as the “guide dog” for pistol shrimp, which have awful eyesight.
 Although they have strong claws, their poor eyesight renders them extremely vulnerable to predators.
 This is where gobies come in.
-They stay close to the pistol shrimp, gently guiding them along.
-If a predator is close, gobies signal to the pistol shrimp that it’s time to hide.
+The shrimp keeps an antenna on the goby; if a predator is close, the goby signals danger by flicking its tail.
 Together, they retreat into the shrimp’s burrow so they can conceal themselves and let the predator pass.
 They’ve developed a buddy system that works perfectly!

 Pistol shrimp have poor eyesight, so gobies guide them.